Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 Oktober 2024 01.30.37 UTC
+- WIB: Minggu, 27 Oktober 2024 02.18.05 UTC
-- WITA: Minggu, 27 Oktober 2024 02.30.37 UTC
+- WITA: Minggu, 27 Oktober 2024 03.18.05 UTC
-- WIT: Minggu, 27 Oktober 2024 03.30.37 UTC
+- WIT: Minggu, 27 Oktober 2024 04.18.05 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: funny
+Kategori: friendship